-For a comprehensive list of panic disorder symptomatology, we recommend you visit the ICD-11 webpage.
+For a comprehensive list of agoraphobia symptomatology, we recommend you visit the ICD-11 webpage.

 Comorbidities are co-occurring conditions that lead to a greater symptom burden, and may in some cases predict poorer course and outcome.
-Common conditions that appear alongside panic disorder include but are not limited to:
+Common conditions that appear alongside agoraphobia include but are not limited to:

 - Substance use

 Below, we present research findings as reported within the ICD-11.
 Nevertheless, we would like to emphasize that each person is unique and, as such, the development and course that the condition follows in one individual may differ greatly in another.
 The information is intended, therefore, to address the condition in generalized terms and should not be considered definitive.

 - Agoraphobia typically appears during late adolescence; however, amongst some individuals, it appears before the age of 35.
 The condition may appear later in life (for instance, mid to late 20s) amongst those with a pre-existing Panic Disorder.